Project Management 101

 - Personal Control: People who are resilient focus on events and situations they can control.

-To develop a resilient mind-set, try the following behaviours:
+To develop a resilient mindset, try the following behaviors:

 - Treat every problem as a learning tool and grow from the experience.

 - Focus on positive self-talk.
 The next time you think ‘I can’t, ask yourself ‘Why can’t I?’